LandlordStudio-Recruitment/ls-recruitment-back/README.md

 Both the frontend and backend applications should be able to run on both OSX and Windows.
 The frontend application should be able to run without installing anything other than node+npm, and the backend application should be able to run without installing anything other than .NET Core (3.1).

-Neither application should depend on the existence of any other application outside of these recruiment tasks.
+Neither application should depend on the existence of any other application outside of these recruitment tasks.

-### Bankend
+### Backend

 We would like you to implement a REST API using .NET Core.
 Please feel free to incorporate any Nuget packages you are comfortable with.
 We have provided you with a repository that is copied from [here](https://github.com/LandlordStudio-Recruitment/ls-recruitment-back) to get you started.